camatcode/ex_ftp/README.md

 > [!WARNING]
 > This is not recommended for any production server.

-When `authenticator` is `ExFTP.Auth.NoAuth`, ex_ftp will completely ignore any supplied credentials and assume everything is authenticated.
+When `authenticator` is `ExFTP.Auth.NoAuth`, this authenticator will completely ignore any supplied credentials and assume everything is authenticated.

 ```elixir